-Thor: Love and Thunder is the fourth Thor movie, to be directed by Thor: Ragnarok's Taika Waititi.
-It's got a release date of 2022, and sees Chris Hemsworth reprising his role as the God of Thunder for the ninth time in the Marvel Cinematic Universe.
+Thor: Love and Thunder is the fourth Thor movie, helmed by Taika Waitit, the director behind Thor: Ragnarok.
+It'll be coming in 2022, and when the long wait is over, Chris Hemsworth will return as the God of Thunder for the ninth time in the Marvel Cinematic Universe.

-It's significant in other ways, because it features Natalie Portman reprising her role as Jane Foster, but this time as the Thor-powered version of the character.
+Natalie Portman will also reprise her role as Jane Foster, but this time as the Thor-powered version of the character.
+Speaking of returning characters, Jaime Alexander's Sif has been confirmed, too, alongside a brand new addition to the cast, Christian Bale.
 The movie was announced at San Diego Comic Con 2019, along with the official logo, which you can see above.

-Filming on Thor: Love and Thunder was originally set to begin in August 2020, but it's unclear how that's been affected by subsequent world events.
+Filming on Thor: Love and Thunder was originally set to begin in August 2020, but it'll now be early 2021.
 The Thor: Love and Thunder release date has been moved to 2022, from an earlier date of 2021, as the entire MCU film slate got pushed back.

 Here's everything we know about Thor: Love and Thunder so far, including its release date, cast, when you're likely to see a trailer and more.